 To increase agility and reduce time-to-market for apps and features, you need to break down silos between development, operations, networking, and security teams.
 Doing so requires processes, culture, and tooling that are together referred to as DevOps.

-GCP provides a range of services to help you adopt DevOps practices.
-Features include integrated source code repositories, continuous-delivery tooling, rich monitoring capabilities through Stackdriver, and strong support for open source tools.
-For more details, see GCP's DevOps solutions.
+Google Cloud provides a range of services to help you adopt DevOps practices.
+Features include integrated source code repositories, continuous-delivery tooling, rich monitoring capabilities through Cloud Monitoring, and strong support for open source tools.
+For more details, see Google Cloud's DevOps solutions.

 Site Reliability Engineering (SRE) is a set of practices closely related to DevOps.
 These practices evolved from the SRE team that manages Google's production infrastructure.
 While creating a dedicated SRE function is beyond the scope of many enterprises, we recommend that you study the SRE books to learn practices that can help shape your operations strategy.

 Migrating on-premises apps and infrastructure to the cloud requires careful assessment and planning.
 You must evaluate the various migration strategies, from lift-and-shift to transform-and-move, on a per-app basis.
 Google Cloud provides tools to help migrate virtual machines, transfer your data, and modernize your workloads.
 For more details, see the migration center.

 Because of regulatory, technical, or financial constraints, it might not be possible or even desirable to move certain apps to the public cloud.
 Consequently, you might need to distribute and integrate workloads across your on-premises and Google Cloud infrastructure.
 This setup is referred to as hybrid cloud.
 For more details on hybrid workloads, see the hybrid cloud page and the patterns and best practices for hybrid and multi-cloud solutions.